ninabarzh/broomstick/content/posts/inflicting-help.md

 ## TL;DR

 "Help" can sometimes be a guise for control, exploitation, or cultural imposition.
-Recognising these patterns is crucial in ensuring that assistance is genuinely empowering and respectful of the autonomy and dignity of those it aims to support.
+Recognising these patterns is crucial in ensuring that assistance is genuinely effective and respectful of the autonomy and dignity of those it aims to support.

 *“You can't go around building a better world for people.
 Only people can build a better world for people.
 Otherwise it's just a cage.” ~ Terry Pratchett, Witches Abroad*